 Three years ago, I wrote an article title Outfitted by Costco.

 I’ve been happily using Costco gear for many of my outdoor pursuits.
-Since I’ve written that article, someone and I have made wonderful use of their uber-luxurious and high R-value pads for car camping.
-Additionally, I have been using their new and improved flick lock poles, keep various headlamps stashed in the house for emergency use or night-time bike riding and the Kirkland-branded merino wool, Smartwool type, socks are almost a daily mainstay for both of us.
+Since I’ve written that article, I have made excellent use of their uber-luxurious and high R-value pads for winter car camping.
+Additionally, I have been using their new and improved flick lock poles, keep various headlamps stashed in the house for emergency use or night-time bike riding, and the Kirkland-branded merino wool, Smartwool type, socks are almost a daily mainstay.

 And something else I’ve been using for nearly four years?
 The Paradox DriRelease merino blend brand thermal tops and bottoms.